Berkeley-MDes/tdf-fa24-sylvieweintraub/README.md

 Now that we are starting project 3, I have done the following to prepar for the LLM module:

-- Example 1
+- Set up my ZeroWidth account
-- Example 2
+- Followed tutorials to at least make your first thing input+LLM+output.
-- Example 3
+- Reviewed project deliverables
-- Example 4
+- Reviewed project examples

 I have never worked with LLMs so I am trying to do all the preparation I can to be ready to complete this quick sprint.